 During 2011-12, the Commission engaged its Investment Consultant to conduct a de-risking optimization study of the asset mix for the Teachers' Superannuation Fund.
 In March 2012, the Commission amended their investment policy to reflect the de-risking investment strategy to be effective July 1, 2012.
 The final step of the de-risking glidepath was allocated to the Fund asset mix on July 1, 2018.
-Effective July 1, 2019 riskier assets will be gradually introduced to the Fund until 2025.
+Effective July 1, 2019 riskier assets were reintroduced to the Fund.
+Return-seeking assets will gradually be added to the Fund until 2025.

 The de-risking glidepath is in the Plan's investment policy.
-The effect of the de-risking investment strategy has been reflected in the further projections used in the actuarial valuation at June 30, 2018 and the extrapolation at June 30, 2019 in Note 8.
+The effect of the de-risking investment strategy has been reflected in the further projections used in the actuarial valuation at June 30, 2018 and the extrapolation at June 30, 2020 in Note 8.